razihamza/razihamza/README.md

 ## Objective

 With a background in computer science, I've developed a strong interest in cybersecurity, Python programming, and business intelligence.
 I enjoy building systems, solving problems, and exploring how technology can drive smarter decisions and stronger security.
-I'm currently growing my skills in security operations, data-driven insights, and software development, and I'm excited to contribute to projects that blend technical depth with real-world impact.
+I'm currently growing my skills in security operations, data-driven insights, and programming, and I'm excited to contribute to projects that blend technical depth with real-world impact.

 ## Portfolio